Riddles Wisely Expounded: Recent versions and traditional recordings

-And what is softer than silk?

-And who is the weaver's bonny.Traditional recordings of this version have been made several times in the twentieth century.
+Traditional recordings of this version have been made several times in the twentieth century.
 American recordings include those performed by the Appalachian traditional singer Texas Gladden (recorded by Alan and Elizabeth Lomax in 1941) Nancy Philley of Fayetteville, Arkansas (1963) and Alfreda Peel of Salem, Virginia (1932).
 Jeff Wesley of Whittlebury, Northamptonshire, England (1988) sang a very similar version, suggesting that this popular version came from England relatively recently.

 Popular versions

 Recordings

 Modern literary retellings include Juniper, Gentian, and Rosemary by Pamela Dean and "A Diorama of the Infernal Regions, or the Devil's Ninth Question," by Andy Duncan.